Joe Kinnear: Early life

 Kinnear moved to England at the age of eight.
 His father died when Kinnear was young and his mother brought up five children on a council estate in Watford.
+Kinnear captained his school and the Hertfordshire team and was noticed by St Albans City.

 Club career

-Kinnear first made an impression as a player with St Albans City.
-His talent as a defender was recognised and in 1963, aged 17, he moved to Tottenham Hotspur as an amateur footballer.
+Kinnear made an impression as a player with St Albans City.
+His talent as a defender was recognised and, in 1963, aged 17, he moved to Tottenham Hotspur as an amateur footballer.
 Learning his footballing skills under the managership of Bill Nicholson, Kinnear made his Tottenham debut on 8 April 1966 in a 4–1 home defeat by West Ham United.
-He spent ten years with Tottenham, playing in the 1967 FA Cup final as right back against Chelsea, a game Tottenham won 2–1.
+Kinnear had just played his first international game and three days later, in February 1967, Phil Beal broke his arm, which put him out of the rest of the season.
+This allowed Kinnear to play more regular football for Tottenham in the right back position and, by the end of the season, he went on to play in the 1967 FA Cup final, beating Chelsea, a game Tottenham won 2–1.
 Kinnear made almost 200 league appearances for Tottenham, scoring two league goals.
-He won four major honours during his time at the club: the FA Cup in 1967; the UEFA Cup in 1972 and the EFL Cup on two occasions (in 1971 and 1973).
+He won four major honours during his time at the club: the FA Cup in 1967; the UEFA Cup in 1972 and the Football League Cup on two occasions (in 1971 and 1973).
 In 1975, he moved to Brighton, where he made 16 appearances before retiring aged 30.